1. What will I learn as a student in the Foundations in Design program?

 - FIND 1120 | Design Connections: Then and Now

 - FIND 1220 | Design History: 19th Century Onward

 At the beginning of the semester, you will receive a list of required supplies (sketchbooks, paints, rubber cement, etc).
 Students will also need to purchase supplies for their individual and group projects, most of which take place in spring semester.

 12. How much does the program cost?

 FIND students will earn 30 university credits to complete a one-year certificate.
 Domestic FIND students should budget approximately $5,000 for tuition and university fees.
 For international student fees, click here.
-Students should also budget to spend between $500 and $800 for books, supplies, project materials, photocopying and printing during the program.
+Students should also budget for a laptop and software, supplies, project materials, photocopying and printing during the program.